-- 1. Safety tamper resistant receptacles in all elementary and middle school applications; this also applies to high school day care areas, gym lobbies, waiting spaces, etc. (2017 NEC 406.12). - 2.
+- 1. Specify weatherproof 20A GFI un-switched duplex outlets with metal in use covers/un-switched on the roof at NEC required intervals (25ft).
+Coordinate with requirements listed under "HVAC Power and Controls". - 2.
+All exterior duplex receptacles shall have metal in use covers. - Design weather proof GFCI Duplex for all sewer cleanout locations for rooter equipment. - 4.
+Provide 120V dedicated circuit, for all exterior backflow prevention heated protective enclosures commonly known as "Hot Boxes".
+1 duplex weather proof GFCI with NEMA 3R enclosure that is mounted 3FT from grade, and 1 simplex outlet for heat tape & cable. - 5.
+Safety tamper resistant receptacles in all elementary and middle school applications; this also applies to high school day care areas, lobbies, waiting spaces, etc. (2017 NEC 406.12). - 6.
 Design duplex outlets in all rooms, spaced correctly and according to function of the space.
-Design fourplex outlets in offices adjacent to desks. - 3.
+Design fourplex outlets in offices adjacent to desks. - 7.
+Device charging station will require a dedicated circuit for them to be located, stored and charged in each classroom.
+The dedicated circuit will be 20A | 120V duplex outlet.
+Outlet's color must be orange and labeled as "DEVICE CHARGING STATION". - 8.
 Specify and locate special purpose outlets with NEMA configuration and mounting heights.
-Coordinate with architectural and mechanical plans, as required, for correct voltage, phase, and number of wires. - 4.
-Specify all outlets to be mounted in conformance with ADA rules and regulations. - 5.
-Coordinate outlet heights and location with architectural interior elevations (casework, sinks, lavatories, etc.) specifically in vocational shops, kitchens, computer labs, science labs, etc.) - 6.
-Specify outlets to be mounted up +48" AFF in vocational labs, wood working shops and similar spaces. - 7.
-Specify duplex outlets with 20A GFI protection within 6' of all janitor closets, restrooms, and sinks, exterior of buildings, and elsewhere as dictated by the NEC. - 8.
-Specify all outlets and switches to be provided with permanent labeling identifying panel and branch circuit connected to. - 9.
-Specify all 120V circuits over 100' (single wire length) to be minimum 3⁄4"C with minimum #10 AWG branch circuits.
-Design all circuits for maximum 5% voltage drop from utility transformer. - 10.
-Design a 120V branch circuit to all exterior door locations for ADA opener and electronic hardware card reader, electric strike. - 11.
-Specify wiremold #5400 series surfaces mounted raceway system in computer class-rooms.
-Discuss appropriateness of power pole design in Computer Rooms with APS. - 12.
-Specify weatherproof 20A GFI unswitched duplex outlets with metal in use covers/unswitched on the roof at NEC required intervals (25ft).
-Coordinate with requirements listed under "HVAC Power and Controls". - 13.
-Review specific Computer power requirements with APS during the design phase. - a.
+Coordinate with architectural and mechanical plans, as required, for correct voltage, phase, and number of wires. - 9.
+Specify all outlets to be mounted in conformance with ADA rules and regulations. - 10.
+Coordinate outlet heights and location with architectural interior elevations (casework, sinks, lavatories, etc.) specifically in vocational shops, kitchens, computer labs, science labs, etc.) - 11.
+Specify outlets to be mounted up +48" AFF in vocational labs, wood working shops and similar spaces. - 12.
+Specify duplex outlets with 20A GFI protection within 6' of all janitor closets, restrooms, and sinks, exterior of buildings, and elsewhere as dictated by the NEC. - 13.
+Specify all outlets and switches to be provided with permanent labeling identifying panel and branch circuit connected to.
+Do NOT handwrite labels. - 14.
+Design a 120V branch circuit to all exterior door locations for ADA opener and electronic hardware card reader, electric strike. - 15.
+Specify wiremold #5400 series surfaces mounted raceway system in computer classrooms.
+Discuss appropriateness of power pole design in Computer Rooms with APS FD&C. - 16.
+Review specific Computer power requirements with APS FD&C during the design phase. - a.
 Design dedicated circuits for Computer Labs (Refer to "Power Distribution") - b.
-Specify TVSS type receptacles for telephone equipment, MDF and IDF equipment - 14.
-All exterior duplex receptacles shall have metal in use covers. - 15.
-Design wp GFCI Duplex for all sewer cleanout locations for rooter equipment. - 16.
-Provide 120V dedicated circuit, for all exterior backflow prevention "Hot Boxes".
-1 duplex GFCI, 1 simplex outlet for heat tape & cable. - 17.
+Specify TVSS type receptacles for telephone equipment, MDF and IDF equipment - 17.
 Design dedicated circuit outlets for copier machine locations. - 18.
 Control wall oven units in kindergarten classrooms (if appliance installed) thru 50 AMP contractor mounted above ceiling.
 Control circuit shall be a lighted toggle switch located next to wall oven unit.
 Label switch plate -"Safety Shut for Oven Unit" - 19.
-Avoid use of floor outlets (data/power) unless absolutely necessary, or in meeting rooms greater than 1000 sq. ft.
-(2017 210.7 1(B) NEC).
-If floor box is needed, use a raised tombstone style box and trim, example, conference room.
-Floor boxes are more durable when installed on carpeted floors rather than smooth floor surfaces. - 20.
-Provide double duplex with dedicated circuit in all electrical panel rooms. - 21.
-Decora style switches and receptacles not allowed. - 22.
-Specifically prohibit by blueprint keyed note, use of stranded conductors to terminate
+Avoid use of floor outlets (data/power) unless absolutely necessary, or in meeting rooms greater than 215 'sq. ft.
+(2017 210.7 1(B) (2) NEC).
+Floor boxes are more durable when installed on carpeted floors rather than smooth floor surfaces.
+Under carpet power and data systems may be considered on a limited basis, consult FD+C and M&O. See 2017 NEC art.
+324 for more flat conductor information and requirements. - 20.
+Provide double duplex with dedicated circuit in all electrical panel rooms.